microsoft/azure-health-data-services-toolkit/samples/CustomIdentityHeader/README.md

 ## Concepts

-- This sample demonstrates the feature Custom Headers available in Azure Health Data Services SDK. given sample allows user to inject a new header name with the value determined by a claim type in the security token.
+- This sample demonstrates the feature Custom Headers available in Azure Health Data Services SDK.
+This sample allows the user to inject a new header name with the value determined by a claim type in the security token.

-- sample is helpful if you are planning to append and replace existing headers with custom headers and return the modified collection headers.
-The `name` parameter is the name of the new http header, the value is a claim type in the security token which is used in new header.
+- This sample is helpful if you are planning to append and replace existing headers with custom headers and return the modified collection headers.
+The `name` parameter is the name of the new http header, the value is a claim type in the security token which is used in the new header.

 ## Prerequisites